Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ### Data Preprocessing <a name="clftree-preprocessing"></a>

 While Logistic Regression is susceptible to the effects of outliers, and highly correlated input variables - Decision Trees are not, so the required preprocessing here is lighter.
-We still however will put in place logic for:
+I still however put in place logic for:

 * Missing values in the data
 * Encoding categorical variables to numeric form